 To be legally married, a marriage ceremony must be performed by any person authorized to perform a marriage in the State of Nevada.
 Your options are:

 - Wedding Chapels

 - Commissioner of Civil Marriages

 One witness to the marriage ceremony is required by law.
-Chapel brochures are available in the courthouse hallway for your selection.
+Chapel brochures are available in the 1st floor hallway of Building A at the 9th Street complex for your selection.
 You may also call the Reno-Sparks Convention & Visitor's Authority at (800) FOR-RENO, (888) 367-7366.
 The Chamber of Commerce at (775) 636-9550.
 To be married at Lake Tahoe you may call the Incline Village/Crystal Bay Chamber of Commerce at (775) 831-4440.A marriage license issued in the State of Nevada may be used anywhere within Nevada.
 If a Nevada license is used anywhere other than Nevada, the ceremony and the marriage are not legal.
 A marriage performed in Nevada with a Nevada license is a legal marriage.

 Both parties must be present at the time their license is issued unless there are extenuating circumstances.
 Single signature licenses will only be issued with supervisor / management approval.
 If you feel you may qualify to be issued a single signature license, please contact our office prior to coming in so that we can discuss the specifics of your situation.

 Blood tests are not required in Nevada, and there is no waiting period.